WPCO (AM): History

 In the last week of January 2007, WVPO and WPLY changed to a format of syndicated talk programs.
 The new lineup featured Imus in the Morning along with various political and financial talk programs.

 In 2012, WVPO celebrated its 50th season as the broadcast home of East Stroudsburg University football games.
 Long-time WVPO/WSBG announcer Chuck Seese began his 24th season as the play-by-play voice of the Warriors.

 The station, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
-NB Broadcasting is controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
+NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.
 The transaction, at a price of $38.7 million, was consummated on May 29, 2013.

 On August 14, 2019, Connoisseur Media agreed to sell WVPO along with sister station WSBG and the construction permit for translator W276DG to Seven Mountains Media.
 The sale was consummated on October 31, 2019, at a price of $1.1 million.

 On July 6, 2020, WVPO changed its format from sports to country, branded as "Bigfoot Country".

-On March 8, 2023, WVPO changed its format to classic hits, branded as "Pocono 103.1" under new WPCO call letters; the WVPO call sign and "Bigfoot Country" programming moved to WABT (96.7 FM), the previous home of the "Pocono" classic hits format.
+On March 8, 2023, WVPO changed its format from country to classic hits, branded as "Pocono 103.1" under new WPCO call sign; the WVPO call sign and "Bigfoot Country" programming moved to WABT (96.7 FM), the previous home of the "Pocono" classic hits format.

+On April 26, 2023, WPCO rebranded as "Poco 103".